hadjShell/DesignPatternLearningJourney/notes.md

 * Creational patterns concern the process of object creation
 * The problem: **Hard-coding the classes that get instantiated**
-  * Class constructor requires a lot of information
-  * Objects that need other objects or "parts" to construct them

 ### Builder

-* **Encapsulate the construction of a product and allow it to be constructed in steps**
+* Encapsulate the construction of a product and allow it to be constructed **in steps**
 * ![builder](imgs/builder.png)
 * When to use?
-  * The algorithm for creating a complex object should be independent of the parts that make up the object and how they're assembled
-  * The construction process must allow different representations for the object that's constructed
+  * Several flavors of an object may be asked for
+  * There are a lot of steps involved in creation of an object
+  * Avoid to have too many parameters in the constructor
   * **Often used for building Composite**
 * How to use?
   * The client creates the Director object and configures it with the desired Builder object, or the client play the role of Director